About Look Up To Cleveland (LookUp)

 - "Before Look Up, I was set on moving out of Cleveland, but now I know that there are improvements being made and that I can contribute.
 I will stay."

-- "I feel like Look Up To Cleveland has helped me become a better leaders at school and in the community."
+- "I feel like Look Up To Cleveland has helped me become a better leader at school and in the community."

 The program is offered in two formats:

 Applications are now being accepted for Summer Session, which is offered twice:

 - Monday, June 15 to Friday, June 19, from 8:30 a.m. to 4:00 p.m. or

 - Monday, July 13 to Friday, July 17, from 8:30 a.m. to 4:00 p.m.

 Candidates must be rising juniors (graduating in 2017) or rising seniors (graduating in 2016).
 Tuition for the week is $350.
 Limited financial assistance is available.